 Vultr WebApp is an innovative cloud application that serves as a headless application host, empowering users to effortlessly deploy and access their chosen applications directly through their browser.
 With Vultr WebApp, you have the freedom to select any application from the APT repository for Ubuntu or utilize a custom install script, all while enjoying a seamless web interface.
-This powerful cloud solution not only offers VNC integration but also boasts 3D acceleration through our advanced GPUs, ensuring a professional and immersive experience.
+This powerful cloud solution offers 3D acceleration through our advanced GPUs, ensuring a professional and immersive experience.

 Vultr WebApp provides a comprehensive solution for hosting applications of your choice.
 By leveraging the power of the cloud, you can effortlessly deploy your preferred applications without the need for complex server configurations or maintenance.
 The headless nature of Vultr WebApp enables you to manage and access your applications remotely through a user-friendly web interface, freeing you from the constraints of traditional local installations.